Meteosource/pymeteosource/README.md

 Note that the default timezone is always `UTC`, as opposed to the API itself (which defaults to the point's local timezone).
 This is because the library always queries the API for the `UTC` timezone to avoid ambiguous datetimes problems.
 If you specify a different timezone, the library still requests the API for `UTC`, and then converts the datetimes to desired timezone.

-Note, that all time strings from the API response are converted to timezone-aware `datetime` objects.
+Note that all time strings from the API response are converted to timezone-aware `datetime` objects.

 ```python
 from pymeteosource.types import sections, langs, units